UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 With a flat rate plan, you pay the same predictable amount each month, avoiding market-price surprises.

-Consumers frequently confuse “flat rate” and “fixed rate,” but these two terms represent drastically different billing structures in the deregulated energy market, one locks in your final monthly payment, while the other only locks in the cost per unit.
+๐Ÿ’ก Pro Tip: Consumers frequently confuse “flat rate” and “fixed rate,” but these two terms represent drastically different structures in the deregulated energy market.
+A flat rate locks in your final monthly payment, while a fixed rate only locks in the cost per unit.

 Infographic comparing Flat Rate Plans (one fixed monthly amount) with Budget Billing (monthly average with year-end true-up).